Introduction to Beekeeping Course

 One of the course tutors

-The course tutor for 2024 will be Martin Smith who has been keeping bees for over twenty years.
+The course tutor will be Tony Lee who has been keeping bees for over thirty years.

 For the practical session on day two, suitable protective footwear and gloves should be provided by each student (Wellington boots are recommended).
 Protective bee suits, veils and gloves will be loaned to those students who are unable to provide their own.

-On completing the course, and joining our Branch, new members are then able to extend their knowledge by attending a series of practical sessions held at our out apiary in King's Moss.
+On completing the course, and joining our Branch, new members are then able to extend their knowledge by attending a series of practical sessions held at our King's Moss and Aughton Apiary.

 A worker cleaning a brood frame cell

 We normally only run one course per year (over two days) with approximately 30 places available for students.
-The course fee for 2024 is £120.00 which includes :-
+The course fee is £120.00 which includes :-

 NB Any students who opt out of practical sessions or Branch membership will not be offered a course fee concession